Use these functions to serialize an R object and write it

 Value

-Object with S3 class boxr_file_reference
+Object with S3 class boxr_file_reference.

 Details

-is relatively straightforward, your
+Using box_save_rds() is relatively straightforward, your

 object will be written to Box as an RDS file.

-If you want to specify the serialization, use box_write()
+If you want to specify the serialization, use box_write().

 For example, you may wish to write a data.frame